 Using stories in your long-form content will help you hold your audience’s attention.

 Another benefit is that stories help to create unique and outstanding SaaS content.
-Nobody else can have your experience the way you went through it.
+Nobody else can have your experience.

-Stories let you put your unique spin on a topic.
+Stories put your unique spin on a topic.

 For instance, I started this guide with a story about my experience creating long-form content.